11eerrrdd11/recommendations-ai/README.md

 ## ToDo

+On user cart creation:

+1) Save the clientId to the cart in firestore
+2) cartCreated webhook payload sent, which updates the cart document in firestore.

+The order of these two events in not gauranteed.
+For example, the front end request to add the clientId could complete before or after the backend trigger to save cart data.

+That's fine.
+So long as both events trigger on cart creation!

+Then when a new cart is created, old carts are queried in firestore by their clientId and deleted.

 - [ ] Sync catalog
     - [x] Schedule product catalog updates with cloud function
     - [x] Add required catalog fields